gwiesenekker/GWO/README.md

 }
 ```

-## This is a complete example that combines GWO with another great library: cJSON
+## Here is a complete example that combines GWO with another great library: cJSON

 ```
 //.h